Serverless Databases: The Future of Event-Driven Architecture

 A function is created which invokes as soon as there is any data-change to the sensor data collection.
 Moreover, if it meets the threshold limit, another function is triggered which sends a notification to the warranty department.

-Another function is created which sends the maintenance mailers as soon as the threshold conditions from the sensor data collection is met.
-Since, all these events need to occur in real-time, serverless database can be used here as a most feasible solution.
+Another function is created which sends the maintenance mailers as soon as the threshold conditions from the sensor data collection are met.
+Since, all these events need to occur in a real-time, serverless database can be used here as a most feasible solution.

 With an API call, you can access the data stored in the serverless database.
 The conditions to invoke these functions can be set to weekly or monthly and for what would be considered as a low balance.
 Since you can’t predict the occurrence of these events, the serverless database is best.